thenexthub/Codira/tools/swift-inspect/README.md

-# swift-inspect
+# language-inspect

-swift-inspect is a debugging tool which allows you to inspect a live Swift process to gain insight into the runtime interactions of the application.
+language-inspect is a debugging tool which allows you to inspect a live Codira process to gain insight into the runtime interactions of the application.

-swift-inspect uses the reflection APIs to introspect the live process.
-It relies on the swift remote mirror library to remotely reconstruct data types.
+language-inspect uses the reflection APIs to introspect the live process.
+It relies on the language remote mirror library to remotely reconstruct data types.

 ### Building

-swift-inspect can be built using [swift-package-manager](https://github.com/swiftlang/swift-package-manager).
+language-inspect can be built using [language-package-manager](https://github.com/languagelang/language-package-manager).

 #### Windows

 In order to build on Windows, some additional parameters must be passed to the build tool to locate the necessary libraries.

 ~~~
-swift build -Xcc -I%SDKROOT%\usr\include\swift\SwiftRemoteMirror -Xlinker %SDKROOT%\usr\lib\swift\windows\x86_64\swiftRemoteMirror.lib
+language build -Xcc -I%SDKROOT%\usr\include\language\CodiraRemoteMirror -Xlinker %SDKROOT%\usr\lib\language\windows\x86_64\languageRemoteMirror.lib
 ~~~

 #### Linux